 Physical Abilities Test (PAT): All candidates who receive a conditional offer of employment will be instructed on how to schedule and take the PAT.
 The PAT is a test of the candidate's aerobic capacity and physical capability to perform various tasks required on the job.
 The PAT Training Guide is available on-line at HRD Physical Ability Guide.
 To view videos of the PAT, click here.

 Physical Fitness Test: Effective September 1, 2019, the Municipal Police Training Committee requires that all potential student officers who intend to enter a full-time police academy first pass a physical fitness test.
-The fitness test includes four components: push-ups, sit-ups, 1.5 mile run, and a 300-meter sprint.
+The fitness test includes four components: push-ups, planking, a 1.5 mile run, and a 300-meter sprint.
 All student officers must meet the 30th percentile of the Cooper Aerobics Institute's norms, with requirements established for different ages and genders.
 The standards can be found here.

 Academy Training: All candidates appointed as full-time police officers as a result of this examination will be required to successfully complete police academy training (MGL, Chapter 41, Section 96B)